swiftlang/swift/docs/archive/NamespaceLevelVarsAndTopLevelCode.rst

 have an initializer, and that initializer is allowed to have side effects.
 Thus, we have to decide how and when the initializer runs.

-WLOG, lets assume that all namespace-scope variables are mutable (and thus that immutable variables are just an optimization of the common case).
+WLOG, let's assume that all namespace-scope variables are mutable (and thus that immutable variables are just an optimization of the common case).
 Given that they can have mutable state, they cannot be "global" (in the C sense) because then they would be visible across multiple actors.
 Instead, the only logical